Daniel908009/Chess-Website/README.md

 # Chess Website

 ## What is it?
-This project is a chess game on a web page written in Javascript with a fully working PvP mode and Player vs Bot mode made using Bootstrap and p5js libraries.
-I reccomend reading the Bot explanation section of this README.md file to understand where most of the complexity of this project is.
+This project is a chess game on a web page written in JavaScript, featuring a fully working PvP mode and a Player vs. Bot mode.
+It is built using Bootstrap and the p5.js library.
+I recommend reading the "Bot Explanation" section of this README file to understand where most of the complexity of this project lies.

 ## Why did I do it?
-I never really liked web development, but it is essential for programmer to know how to make websites, for example some day I will have to make my own portfolio website and it would be much easier if I already have experience with HTML, CSS and JS.
-I also wanted to make some decision making algorithm, since I am fascinated by those.
-So I had narrowed it down to these options: Tic Tac Toe, Chess, Checkers.
-Since I felt like doing a more complicated and bigger project I chose the chess.
-I picked Bootstrap since I have some experience with it and p5js since I wanted to know how it works, because I could use it for a bunch of other projects and I heard its a good framework.
+I never really liked web development, but it is essential for a programmer to know how to make websites.
+For example, someday I will have to create my own portfolio website, and it would be much easier if I already have experience with HTML, CSS, and JavaScript.
+I also wanted to create a decision-making algorithm since I am fascinated by them.
+So, I narrowed my options down to Tic-Tac-Toe, Chess, and Checkers.
+Since I wanted a more complex and challenging project, I chose chess.

+I picked Bootstrap because I have some experience with it and p5.js because I wanted to learn how it works.
+I heard it’s a good framework that I could use for many other projects.

 ## Features
 - [X] Enemy Bot
-- [X] Fully working checkmating
+- [X] Fully working checkmating logic
-- [X] Limiting movement of pieces (basically removing the moves that would put their own king in check)
+- [X] Limiting movement of pieces (removing moves that would put their own king in check)
 - [X] Highlighting pieces that can move if the king is in check (blocking, etc.)
 - [X] Resizable front end, works even on phones!
 - [X] Saving games to local storage
 - [X] Exporting and Importing games using a JSON files
-- [X] Undo and Redo buttons for PvP mode (they are not in PvB because currently the player could just make the move for the bot using undo, I am working on making a new way of storing the history of moves, so that it could work in PvB)
+- [X] Undo and Redo buttons for PvP mode (not available in PvB because currently, the player could just undo the bot’s move.
+I am working on a new way to store move history so that undo can work in PvB as well.)
-- [X] Checkmating logic, this is the second most overhauled part of the code, right after the bot decision making function
+- [X] Checkmating logic – this is the second most overhauled part of the code, right after the bot’s decision-making function.

 ## Bot explanation
-I started to work on the bot when the first playable version of the game existed.
-While making the bot I suffered from the endless hell of recursive functions, seriously though, they are absolutely painfull to debug.
-Over the course of making this site I did 4 complete overhauls of the way the bot worked, this is because I have only tried making this kind of algorithm once before and it didnt even work that time.
-I wont explain all the details of each overhaul, but you can see them all in the commits.
-I made sure to save each one in case someone wants to check it out.
-But in short.
-All bots except of the last one suffered from problems with detecting a good move at a deeper level of recursion than 1, for a playable bot you need at least 3.
-With the final overhaul I used everything I learned from the first 3 and combined it with my new strategy of using nodes (this is a class I made, for more info look at the code).
-This strategy turned out to be right, the nodes worked perfectly to represent each possible move, currently the bot can see 3 moves ahead (this is limited because web pages only use one thread, so if I for example set it to 7, it would crash the browser, this is because at level 7 there is around 1 280 000 000 possible moves) and uses functions for detecting checking, evaluating the board, score tables(these bassicaly determine where each pieces optimal possition is), etc.
+I started working on the bot when the first playable version of the game was completed.
+While making the bot, I suffered through the endless hell of recursive functions—seriously, they are absolutely painful to debug.

+Over the course of development, I did four complete overhauls of the bot’s logic.
+This is because I had only tried making this kind of algorithm once before, and it didn’t even work that time.
+I won’t explain every detail of each overhaul, but you can see them all in the commit history.
+I made sure to save each version in case someone wants to check them out.

+In short, all previous versions of the bot struggled with detecting a good move beyond a recursion depth of one—but for a playable bot, you need at least three.
+With the final overhaul, I used everything I had learned from the first three attempts and combined it with a new strategy using nodes (this is a class I made—check the code for more details).
+This approach turned out to be the right one.
+The nodes worked perfectly to represent each possible move.

+Currently, the bot can see three moves ahead (limited due to JavaScript running on a single thread—setting it to seven would crash the browser because at that depth there are around 1,280,000,000 possible moves).
+The bot uses functions for detecting check, evaluating the board, score tables (which determine the optimal position for each piece), and more.

-I think its already the biggest and most complicated thing I have ever done as of writting this README, but there is room for improvements.
-First is the depth of the search.
-Currently its 3 with a possibility of 4, however I think I could get it up to 6 if I implement some extra computing power saving logic.
-Secondly the bot freezes the entire page when its deciding the next move.
-I have an idea how to fix it, but I am not surre if its possible, so I cant make any promisses yet.
+At the time of writing this README, this is the biggest and most complex thing I have ever built, but there is still room for improvement:

+1. Increasing search depth – Right now, the depth is three, with a possibility of four, but I believe I could push it to six by implementing extra optimization techniques.
+2. Preventing the page from freezing – The bot currently freezes the entire page while thinking.
+I have an idea to fix this, but I’m not sure if it’s possible, so I can’t make any promises yet.

 ## Features of the future
-Apart from the bot improvements I could make.
-The site has what I would call a "working UI".
-It isnt that good or engaging, so that needs some improvements.
-I also want to add a dark mode, since if you open the web page at 3 A.M. you will go blind, source: my eyes.
-Also there is a known issue with clicking the undo button after the player has done castling, this will be fixed soon.
+Beyond improving the bot, the site has what I would call a "working UI"—it functions but isn’t particularly polished or engaging, so that needs improvement.
+I also want to add dark mode because opening the page at 3 A.M. will burn your eyes (source: my eyes).

+There is also a known issue with the undo button after castling, which I will fix soon.

 ## Screenshots
-### Each screenshot has a description under it, just so you know what you are seeing
+### Each screenshot has a description below it so you can understand what you are seeing.